 It isn't just the resolution that matters, though, and some of the best reasons to buy a 4K TV are all the other bells and whistles that are thrown in on mid-spec or high-end sets: HDR support, Dolby Vision and Atmos, OLED panels, and the like.

 - Check out our roundup of the best soundbars too

 We know what you’re thinking: the best 4K TVs must cost a small fortune.
 But although they are, obviously, pricier than a budget set or HD screen, you don’t have to have a dizzying budget to afford them – not like the premium 8K TVs currently gaining momentum in the TV market.

-Although 4K resolution displays aren’t usually cheap, we’ve included a mix of options that we hope will please everyone in the market for a new TV – even those with a slightly smaller budget.
-(If you're more keen on a good deal than top-notch visuals, though, you can head to our cheap TV sales guide for the best deals on offer.)
+We’ve selected a mix of sizing options that we hope will please everyone in the market for a new TV – even those with a more restrictive budget.
+(If you're looking for a good deal rather than top-notch visuals, though, you can head to our cheap TV sales guide for the best deals on offer.)

 Check out our video below for an introduction to the world of 4K: